zhli1142015/velox/velox/docs/functions/spark/json.rst

     Casts a JSON string to an ARRAY, MAP, or ROW type, with the output type determined by the expression.
 Returns NULL, if the input string is unparsable.
-    Supported element types include BOOLEAN, TINYINT, SMALLINT, INTEGER, BIGINT, REAL, DOUBLE, DATE, VARCHAR, ARRAY, MAP, and ROW.
+    Supported element types include BOOLEAN, TINYINT, SMALLINT, INTEGER, BIGINT, REAL, DOUBLE, DECIMAL, DATE, VARCHAR, ARRAY, MAP, and ROW.
 When casting to ARRAY or MAP, the element type of the array or the value type of the map must be one of these supported types, and for maps, the key type must be VARCHAR.
 Casting to ROW supports only JSON objects, where the keys must exactly match the ROW field names (case sensitivity).